A Nonprofit Corporation

 4.7.
-Vice Presidents.
-In the absence of the President or in the event of his or her death, inability or refusal to act, the Vice Presidents, in the order determined by the Board of Directors, shall perform the duties of the President, and when so acting shall have all the powers of and be subject to all the restrictions upon the President.
+President-elect and Vice President.
+In the absence of the President or in the event of his or her death, inability or refusal to act, the President-elect or Vice President, in the order determined by the Board of Directors, shall perform the duties of the President, and when so acting shall have all the powers of and be subject to all the restrictions upon the President.

 4.8.
 Secretary.
 The Secretary shall keep accurate records of the acts and proceedings of all the meetings of the Board of Directors.
 The Secretary shall give, or cause to be given, all notices required by law and by these bylaws.
 The Secretary shall have general charge of the corporate books and records and of the corporate seal, and the Secretary shall affix the corporate seal to any lawfully executed instrument requiring it.
 The Secretary shall, in general, perform all duties incident to the office of Secretary.